Standard Size of a Carpark Space - New Zealand

 - Mar 5

 If you've ever pulled into a tight parking spot and found yourself inching your way out of the car door, you're not alone.
-While many of us might feel like carparks are shrinking, the reality is a little more complicated.
+While many of us might feel like carparks are shrinking, the reality is that they haven't.
 In New Zealand, the standard parking space hasn’t changed much in decades — but the vehicles we drive have.

-Let’s take a closer look at the standard dimensions of a car park space in New Zealand, and how increasing car sizes are making parking feel tighter than ever.
+Let’s take a closer look at the standard dimensions of a car park space in New Zealand, how increasing car sizes are making parking feel tighter than they should, and how you might use this information to make a decision on parking space size for your car park.

 In New Zealand, the dimensions for off-street parking spaces are set out in AS/NZS 2890.1:2004, which provides guidance for the design of parking facilities.
 According to this standard, a typical 90-degree (right angle) carpark space is: